j-tanz/crystal-collector-game/README.md

 ### This simple math game generates a random target score ranging between 19 - 120 , and four hidden "crystal" values ranging 1 - 12.

-#### When the player selects a crystal, the associated value is added to the players score.
+#### When the player selects a crystal, the associated value is added to the player's total score.
 Matching the target score will count as a win, exceding the target score constitutes a loss!

 </br>